robertlackey/secbook/README.md

 ### DISCLAIMER:
 This app was built for learning purposes.
 It pulls down the MITRE ATT&CK data from github, puts the specific fields into form fields, and stores in a postgresql database.

-This requires an env file with the following content.
+This requires a .env file with the following content.
 The values can be changed to anythig you like.
 ```
 POSTGRES_DB=playbook
 POSTGRES_USER=user